-The Trustees recognise the importance of spending current grant funding on current students on roll and review the reserve levels of the multi-academy trust annually.
+The Trustees recognise the importance of spending current grant funding on current students on roll and review the reserve levels of the Multi-Academy Trust annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with financial commitments and the nature of reserves.
-The Trustees have determined that the approximate level of free reserves should be no less than 8% of annual expenditure.
+The Trustees have determined that the approximate target level of free reserves should be no less than 8% of annual expenditure.
 The reasons for this are:

 - to provide sufficient working capital to cover delays between spending and receipt of grants - to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-This is particularly important, given that the trust is not eligible for formulaic premises maintenance funding from the ESFA, which is a guaranteed source of income for larger multi-academy trusts with more than 3,000 pupils to plan their long-term maintenance projects. - to ensure that the multi-academy trust has sufficient reserves to fund future forecast financial pressures due to anticipated reduced grant funding from the ESFA or reduced demand for places in trust academies.
+This is particularly important, given that the trust is not eligible for formulaic premises maintenance funding from the ESFA, which is a guaranteed source of income for larger multi-academy trusts with more than 3,000 pupils to plan their long-term maintenance projects.
+This, couple with the increasingly competitive nature of the Condition Improvement Funding bid process, leads to a greater need to reserves to support urgent projects which may affect business continuity. - to ensure that the Multi-Academy Trust has sufficient reserves to fund future forecast financial pressures due to anticipated reduced grant funding from the ESFA or reduced demand for places in trust academies.

-The multi-academy trust's current level of free reserves (total funds less the amount held in restricted funds) is £0.747 million.
+The Multi-Academy Trust's current level of free reserves (total funds less the amount held in restricted funds) is £0.811 million, representing 5% of total annual expenditure.
 The multi-academy trust intends to continue building up free reserves to the level required.
 As anticipated and in line with previous years, the multi-academy trust's defined benefit pension scheme continues to be in deficit (see further details below) presenting a long term financial risk.